cooljeanius/apple-gdb-1824/doc/README-relnotes.txt

 agrees or their tools will have problems with it.

-Use xmllint(1) to verify that the file is properly formed.  xmllint doesn't know the markup language so it will not detect improper tag usage or improper tag nesting.  (e.g. not all tags are allowed to be children of other tags)
+Use xmllint(1) to verify that the file is properly formed.  xmllint does not know the markup language so it will not detect improper tag usage or improper tag nesting.  (e.g. not all tags are allowed to be children of other tags)